Archelder/Digital-Image-Processing/Assignment4/Assignment4_write.md

 **Answer:**

-Firstly, according to the linear space invariant system is completely represented by its impulse response, we only need to observe a transformation of the whole image, then we can estimate the fuzzy image H(u,v) of the whole image through the fuzzy function H'(u,v).Since the subject has accurate image information before the crosshair blur, set g(x,y), and set g'(x,y) after the blur.
-The Fourier transform corresponding to the frequency domain gives you G(u,v) and G'(u,v).
+Firstly, according to the linear space invariant system is completely represented by its impulse response, we only need to observe a transformation of the whole image, then we can estimate the fuzzy image $H(u,v)$ of the whole image through the fuzzy function $H'(u,v)$.Since the subject has accurate image information before the crosshair blur, set $g(x,y)$, and set $g'(x,y)$ after the blur.
+The Fourier transform corresponding to the frequency domain gives you $G(u,v)$ and $G'(u,v)$.
 Then the approximate fuzzy function can be estimated in terms of
 $$
 H(u,v)=\frac{G'(u,v)}{G(u,v)}
 $$